Requirements for Condemned Houses Texas

 The legal steps for house condemnation in Texas start with notifying property owners about the problems with their property.
 This notice explains the condemnation proceedings and what the owner needs to fix.
 If the owner does nothing, the property might face eminent domain.

-Texas legal procedures require that all condemnation requirements are strictly followed to protect community welfare and property owners’ rights.
+Texas legal procedures require strictly following all condemnation requirements to protect community welfare and property owners’ rights.

 Why Do Houses Get Condemned in Texas?